Planning Properties

 The main difference between an attribute and a property is the “scope” of the data and how it is applied to the design.
 A property can be extracted from the block model and then placed onto the design, or calculated, as is the case with derived activities.
 It can also be edited directly or be imported from another source such as an Excel spreadsheet or database.

-The Properties dialog allows different activities to have different properties applied to them and even allows different values to be applied to the same properties within the same property definition.
+The Properties screen allows different activities to have different properties applied to them and even allows different values to be applied to the same properties within the same property definition.
 This can be used for say, applying different factors to activities associated with different areas of the mine.

 The property definitions utilize filters to apply the formulae defined in the Formula column.
 The formula must be of a valid format.
 When entering the Formula, you can select both variables and functions to include in the formula, and check the current formula for syntax validity.

 There are a series of default base properties which cannot be deleted or modified, but can be used as weighting values for other properties.
-Evaluated properties will always be weighted against Mined_Mass.
+Evaluated properties will always be weighted against Mined_Mass..

 Use the + or X buttons to add or remove a property from the list.
 You cannot create a system property, so Is System will remain disabled for the new entry.